top of page

 Suggested AA Big Book Reading

 Step Seven, p.
-76: “We have emphasized willingness as being indispensable.”
-This line reminds us that humility begins with willingness—to change, to listen, to surrender.
-The AA 12X12 Book expands this beautifully, describing humility as “a clear recognition of what and who we really are, followed by a sincere attempt to become what we could be.”
+76 states: “We have emphasized willingness as being indispensable.”
+This line reminds us that humility begins with willingness—to change, to listen, and to surrender.
+The AA 12X12 Book beautifully expands on this idea, describing humility as “a clear recognition of what and who we really are, followed by a sincere attempt to become what we could be.”

 Meditation (Contemplation) Theme: Grounded Strength